 Road Trips from Dawson City

-- Take an epic road trip across the Arctic Circle towards the Arctic Ocean on the famous Dempster Highway.
+- Continue from Tombstone and cross the Arctic Circle towards the Arctic Ocean on the famous Dempster Highway.

 - Drive the amazing Top of the World Highway into Alaska.

 - Take the day-long drive on the Klondike Highway to Whitehorse, Yukon’s capital city.

 - Don’t miss a detour to the historic Keno City along the Silver Trail.

 - The Dawson City Visitor Centre – is a friendly place with great and helpful people.
 Ask them whatever you want to know and they will make you feel welcome.
 You can use their Wi-Fi for free, unlimited, and like me, leave the camera overnight for charging the battery.
 Here you find out about the activity schedule and available walking tours.
 The visitor centre is located on Main Street near the waterfront.
 Phone: (867) 993 6768; Website: www.dawsoncity.ca